Skip to Main Content

 How to request a DOI

 To request a DOI for your material, contact Andrea Schuler.
-Eligible material will be added into the Tufts Digital Library and given a DOI that points to it there.
+Eligible material will be added into the Tufts Digital Library (or crawled by Archive-It, for digital projects) and given a DOI that points to it there.

 Best practice is to include the DOI directly on your publication, so you can also get in touch with us before you’ve finalized your publication and we can reserve a DOI for you.
 You can then include the DOI on your final publication, and once we add your material to the Tufts Digital Library we will activate the DOI.